 The official roster for the entrance road project reported troops from S.C.
 Army and Air National Guard as well as civil engineering squadrons that came from as far away as Ohio and Pennsylvania.

 Site 3 (Controlled burn)

-Immediately after crossing the entrance road, you are confronted with an interesting mixture of vegetation, with an understory dominated by sweet gum and an overstory of loblolly pine trees.
-Another thing you may notice is charred bark down toward the base of some of the trees or even some fallen limbs that show evidence of a past burn.
+Immediately after crossing the entrance road, you are confronted with an interesting mixture of vegetation, with an understory dominated by re-sprouted sweetgum saplings and an overstory of loblolly pine trees.
+You may also notice charred bark down toward the base of some of the trees or even some fallen limbs that show evidence of a past burn.
 What you may not realize is that these two things are closely related.

-In April 2014, the park conducted the most recent in a series of controlled burns, which covered most of the area surrounding the Bluff Trail.
-The goal of the controlled burns was to curb the spread of sweet gum and promote the open understory longleaf pines prefer.
-Longleaf pine habitats used to cover 70 million acres across the Southeast and supported a great diversity of plant and animal life, including the endangered red cockaded woodpecker.
-Efforts are being made to reestablish these habitats to encourage the reintroduction of this species.
+The park conducts a series of controlled burns, which covered most of the area surrounding the Bluff Trail.
+The goal of the controlled burns is to curb the spread of sweetgum and promote the open understory longleaf pines prefer.
+Longleaf pine habitats used to cover 70 million acres across the Southeast and supported a great diversity of plant and animal life, including the endangered Red-cockaded Woodpecker.
+Efforts are being made to reestablish these habitats to encourage the re-introduction of this species.

 Site 4 (Longleaf Campground)

 Farther ahead you will reach a fork in the trail.
 The trail veering off to the left is the continuation of the Longleaf Trail that leads to the Longleaf Campground, while the path to the right will allow you to follow the Bluff Trail.
 You know you are on the Bluff Trail when you see the white number one signs posted on trees alongside the trail.
 However, if you are interested in scouting out the Longleaf Campground, it can be accessed on foot via the left spur trail and is also accessible by vehicle from the entrance road.
 You may remember passing the entrance to the campground parking lot coming in.